Philip Doyle (rower)

-Philip Doyle (born 17 September 1992) is an Irish representative rower.
+Philip Doyle (born 17 September 1992) is an Irish rower.
 He is an Olympian and won a medal at the 2019 World Rowing Championships.
 He raced in the men's double sculls with Ronan Byrne at Tokyo 2020.
 He won a bronze medal in the men's double sculls at the 2024 Summer Olympics with Daire Lynch.

 Early life and hockey

 Doyle went to St. Mary’s Primary School in Banbridge from 1996 to 2004.
 He then attended Banbridge Academy 2004-2011 where he played hockey winning the Bannister Bowl 2006, Richardson Cup 2007 & 2008, the McCullough Cup 2010 and Burney Cup 2010 & 2011.
 He played in a side which won the All Ireland Schools Cup 2011 and made the semi-finals of the European Schools Cup in 2011.

 Doyle played for Ulster U16 at centre back when they were runners-up in an inter-provincial tournament.
 He represented Ireland U16 in the European championships coming 6th in Holland.
 Philip also played for Banbridge club up to first XI standard playing centre forward for the 2010/11 season.